 Provides an overview of the transition of students with disabilities from school to adult roles.
 Primary emphases on transition planning and services, strategies for effectively preparing students to achieve their postsecondary goals, and adult environments and service delivery systems.

-EDIS 6620 Preparation for Competitive Employment, College and Careers
+EDIS 6620 Competitive Employment, College and Careers

 This course is intended to provide students with a person-centered approach to career planning and development for youth with disabilities.
 Consideration will be given to the needs of both youth transitioning into the competitive workforce and youth pursuing postsecondary education.